sschaub/cps209/examples/unit_testing/src/README.md

 # README

-Place unit tests in this folder.
-Here's an example to get you started:
+Place additional classes and unit tests in this folder.
+Here's an example of a unit test to get you started:

 ```java
 import org.junit.Test;